manassadasivuni/dg/_posts/2020-09-29-FLAMUN-CAS-Entry.md

 During the actual event, I had to stimulate the debate quite frequently as the delegates were not speaking or challenging each other.
 This was quite challenging as I lacked experience.
 To add to this, the most experienced member of my executive board was unable to attend parts of the MUN due to prior commitments.

 I feel that this was not the best example on how to effectively manage a debate as there was limited conflict between delegates which is not representative of the average MUN.
-That being said, it is better than having no experience
+That being said, it is better than having no experience.